pnnl/ZebrafishBMD/README.md

 ## Version

-The current version [version 1](/release_version_1) is a Windows standalone application that was created using Matlab 2016b.
+The current version (ZebrafishBMD v1.0) is a Windows standalone application that was created using Matlab 2016b.

-Software requirements:
+### Software requirements:
 Matlab Runtime v.
 9.1 (Matlab 2016b) for Windows

+### Downloading and Running ZebrafishBMD

+1. Download and unzip the following .zip folder files ..* `ZebrafishBMD_v1.0.zip`
+..* `example_data_v1.0.zip`

+2. Move the `input_data` folder from `example_data_v1.0` into `ZebrafishBMD_v1.0` folder

+3. Go to `ZebrafishBMD_v1.0` folder on Windows command prompt window
+4. Type `ZebrafishBMD.exe` and press Enter.
+	A user interface window will open.
+The text fields are pre-filled, so the users don't have to edit these fields.
+Simple click on the 'run' button at each step after the previous step run is completed.

+5. Running the executable will create the following folders to save the run output files:
+..*morphology_response_data
+..*morphology_fit_results
+..*behavior_response_data
+..*behavior_fit_results

 ## Citing ZebrafishBMD

-Please cite this paper
+Please cite

 ```